My experience as a Life Model

-In the same thread of thoughts, I’m not so much after intense poses.
+In the same thread of thoughts, I’m not so much after over-worked poses.
 I love the fact you can recognise someone by their silhouette and gesture.
 So in a way I like poses that are natural to the model.
-And anyway, even the simplest pose can be infinitely beautiful and difficult to draw for its subtleties.
+And even the simplest pose can be infinitely beautiful and difficult to draw for its subtleties.

 I also realised how much empathy get triggered when I paint another being.
 Which is why the thing that matters the most to me, is actually the model’s engagement.
 It is emotionally difficult to paint someone who looks as if they don’t want to be there, whereas some model really participate in uplifting the atmosphere.